Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Relaxed gradient, Cheeger's energy, and its -gradient flow

+is a Banach space (for the proof, just adapt the arguments in \cite[Theorem~2.7]{Cheeger00}).
+Call $W^{1,2}_*(X,\sfd,\mm)$ this space. {\nc Notice that for the moment we don't know whether this space coincides with the Sobolev space $W^{1,2}(X,\sfd,\mm)$ introduced in \cite{Cheeger00} (see Remark~\ref{rem:compachsh} below), which is the standard one used in the context of analysis in metric measure spaces, whence the distinguished notation that we will keep until we will prove in Theorem~\ref{thm:density_energy} that this new definition coincides with the existing one.}

+It is important to remark that, in general, $W^{1,2}_*(X,\sfd,\mm)$ is \emph{not} an Hilbert space.
+This is the case, for example, of the metric measure space $(\R^d,\|\cdot\|,\Leb{d})$ where $\|\cdot\|$ is any norm not coming from an inner product.
+The fact that $W_*^{1,2}(X,\sfd,\mm)$ may fail to be Hilbert is strictly related to the potential lack of linearity of the heat flow, see also Remark~\ref{re:laplnonlin} below (for computations in smooth spaces with non linear heat flows see \cite{Ohta-Sturm09}).
+Also, the reflexivity of $W_*^{1,2}$ and the density of Lipschitz functions in $W^{1,2}_*$ norm seem to be difficult problems at this level of generality, while it is known that both these facts are true in doubling spaces satisfying a local Poincar\'e inequality, see \cite{Cheeger00}.\fr \end{remark}

-\begin{remark}[Cheeger's original functional] \upshape Our definition of $\C$ can be compared with the original one in \cite{Cheeger00}: the relaxation procedure is similar, but the approximating functions $f_n$ are not required to be Lipschitz and $|\nabla f_n|$ are replaced by upper gradients $G_n$ of $f_n$.
-Obviously, this leads to a \emph{smaller} functional, that we shall denote by $\underline{\sf Ch}_*$; this functional can still be represented by the integration of a local object, smaller $\mm$-a.e. than $\relgrad{f}$, that we shall denote by $|\nabla f|_C$.
-Relating $\C$ to $\underline{\sf Ch}_*$ amounts to find, for any $f\in L^2(X,\mm)$ and any upper gradient $G$ of $f$, a sequence of Lipschitz functions $f_n$ such that $f_n\to f$ in $L^2(X,\mm)$ and
+\begin{remark}[Cheeger's original functional] \upshape Our definition of $\C$ can be compared with the original one in \cite{Cheeger00}: the relaxation procedure is similar, but the approximating functions $f_n$ are not required to be Lipschitz and $|\rmD f_n|$ are replaced by upper gradients $G_n$ of $f_n$.
+Obviously, this leads to a \emph{smaller} functional, that we shall denote by $\underline{\sf Ch}_*$; this functional can still be represented by the integration of a local object, smaller $\mm$-a.e. than $\relgrad{f}$, that we shall denote by $|\rmD f|_C$. {\nc Then the Sobolev space $W^{1,2}(X,\sfd,\mm)$ is defined as the domain of $\underline{\sf Ch}_*$ endowed with the norm

+This is the definition of Sobolev space adopted as the standard in metric measure spaces (and agrees with the one of Newtonian space given by Shanmugalingam in \cite{Shanmugalingam00}, see Remark~\ref{rem:compachsh2}).
+The inequality $|\rmD f|_C\leq \relgrad f$ $\mm$-a.e. yields